Swedish nuclear weapons program: Early studies

-Physics-oriented defense research started in Sweden during World War II, and drew many outstanding Swedish physicists to the Military Institute of Physics (MFI) founded in 1941.
+Physics-oriented defence research started in Sweden during World War II, and drew many outstanding Swedish physicists to the Military Institute of Physics (MFI) founded in 1941.
 Here the focus was on conventional weapons.
-In 1945, MFI merged with two other organizations to form the Swedish National Defence Research Institute (FOA) in compliance with a 1944 proposal to reorganize the Swedish defense research.
+In 1945, MFI merged with two other organizations to form the Swedish National Defence Research Institute (FOA) in compliance with a 1944 proposal to reorganize the Swedish defence research.
 Research at the FOA was focused on such things as jet engines, rocket technology, shaped charge systems, and radars.

 In August 1945, just a few days after the Hiroshima bombing, Sweden's Supreme Commander of the Armed Forces, Helge Jung, made a request via newly appointed research officer Torsten Schmidt that the recently founded FOA should find out what was known about those new weapons.
-FOA's first report to the Supreme Commander in late 1945 was largely based on the Smyth Report, the official US report on Manhattan project and physics behind it, which was published on 12 August.
+FOA's first report to the Supreme Commander in late 1945 was largely based on the Smyth Report, the official US report on Manhattan Project and physics behind it, which was published on 12 August.

 Connection between nuclear weapons program and civilian use of nuclear energy

 As soon as nuclear bombs became known, both nuclear weapons and nuclear energy drew significant attention in many countries.
 Immediately after the Smyth Report came out, discussions around peaceful use of nuclear energy in the US began.

 Studies of military and civilian use of nuclear energy started in Sweden even before the end of 1945.
 In November 1945, the Atomic Committee (Atomkommittén, AC) was founded.
-AC was an advisory committee of experts with the mission to work out a defense plan and outline the alternative pathways for the development of civilian nuclear program (nuclear energy).
+AC was an advisory committee of experts with the mission to work out a defence plan and outline the alternative pathways for the development of civilian nuclear program (nuclear energy).
 In 1947, the government established the atomic energy company AB Atomenergi, 57 percent owned by the Government and the remaining 43 percent owned by a number of private companies active in the mining, steel and manufacturing industries.
 The company's task was to develop civilian nuclear power.

-Even though much of the military research was kept in secret, it seems that the connection between the military and civilian projects was initially was not controversial, and necessary because of the lack of available resources and expertise.
+Even though much of the military research was kept in secret, it seems that the connection between the military and civilian projects initially was not controversial, and necessary because of the lack of available resources and expertise.
 AB Atomenergi had a close relationship with FOA from the start, and signed a co-operation agreement in 1948.
 The FOA had already established a research area south of Stockholm (FOA Grindsjön) that became the epicentre for military research and development (R&D).
 Thus, the Swedish nuclear program emerged as a joint government-business venture quite distinct from other nuclear weapon programs - traditionally solely state-run.
 When the anti-nuclear weapons movement began to gain influence during the late 1950s and became stronger during the 1960s, the connection between military and civilian nuclear research become viewed with suspicion.